 - Take a training class in teaching online, such as the @One Project’s Introduction to Online Teaching and Learning class.
 Contact the Distance Education Department prior to signing up for a scholarship code.

 - Try out CANVAS before taking your web-enhanced components live.
-Try the self-paced CANVAS 101 — Getting started course, or visit the our calendar for information on upcoming workshops, links to instruction guides and video tutorials.
+Try the self-paced CANVAS 101 — Getting started course, or visit the calendar for information on upcoming workshops, links to instruction guides, and video tutorials.